-This switch must be in "On" position with the built-in signal light indicating that there is power to the machine before the machine can be operated.
+This switch must be in "On" position with the built-in signal light indicating that there is power to the machine before the machine can be operated including normal door opening.

 Re-start switch with signal light (8)

 is used to re-start the programmer after the buzzer has sounded and the programmer stopped.